vmatt/phpWOL/README.md

 ## Overview
 This webapp allows for remote computer startup, shutdown, and restart operations.

 The Wake-on-LAN functionality works by having a PHP server within the network receive a command and then dynamically generate a WoL packet to specific computers in the same subnet.
 This circumvents the issue of many routers disabling/ignoring broadcast addresses from outside the local network.

 The shutdown and restart functionality uses Windows Remote Management (WinRM) to securely execute commands on remote Windows machines.
 ## Configuration

 To add or modify hosts, edit the `hosts.php` file.
 Each host is represented by an associative array with the following keys:

 - `hostName`: The name of the host (used for display purposes)
+  - Must match the username, for Restart & Shutdown functionality!
 - `macAddress`: The MAC address of the host's network interface
 - `ipAddress`: The IP address of the host
-- `pw`: The password for remote operations (shutdown/restart)

 Example: